System Shock 2

 Although System Shock 2 was rated a masterpiece by all major magazines, sales were only mediocre.
 Ironically, the game shared the same fate as its predecessor: Both games never reached a mass audience, partly because of bad marketing efforts.

-The voice of Shodan was done, as in System Shock, by Terri Brosius.
-She is the wife of Looking Glass Audio Director Eric Brosius.
+The voice of SHODAN was done, as in System Shock, by Terri Brosius.
+She was one of the writers at Looking Glass Studios and is the wife of Eric Brosius, who was the studio's composer.

 Awards